VanAltrades/analyst_ingest_data/README.md

 So how does the package allow analysts to work with the data we listed(structured files, unstructured files, API sources, scraped website sources, cloud data)?

-The code that allows analysts to extract these data exists within the `/src` (the directory that is used to name source code by many programmers) directory's sub-directory called `read_data`.
+The code that allows analysts to extract these data exists within the `/src` (the directory that is used to name source code by many programmers) directory's sub-directory called `ingest_data`.

 ```
-│   └───read_data
+│   └───ingest_data
 │       │   __init__.py
 │       │
 │       ├───api